davidcrawford/typist-jquery/README.md

 See it in action at http://chartulo.us

+This software is licensed under the MIT license.
+See the details in the file called LICENSE.

 ## Options

 Pass in options when initializing your 'terminal' by passing in an object with the following properties.